 Obtaining any of these exemptions is not straightforward and as the financial penalties for failing to comply with the MEES Regulations can be as much as £4,000 (and higher for non-domestic property) it is important that proper advice is sought.

 Some practical steps which can be taken include:

-If you would like to speak to someone about any of the issues raised in this article please contact Daniel Edwards, who is an Associate within Lupton Fawcett’s Agricultural Property Dispute Team.
+If you would like to speak to someone about any of the issues raised in this article please contact one of our Agricultural Property Dispute Solicitors.

 Please note this information is provided by way of example and may not be complete and is certainly not intended to constitute legal advice.
 You should take bespoke advice for your circumstances.